 3) Devote time to website building and development

-Again, this tip might seem obvious; however, you’d be surprised how many fashion marketers put their websites on the back burner.
+This tip might seem obvious.
+However, you’d be surprised how many fashion marketers put their websites on the back burner.
 It is critical to treat your website with the same love and care you would show to any other significant asset.

 Your website’s look, feel, and functionality is critical because it serves as your brand’s virtual storefront.
 Ensure that your brand is constantly updating, testing, and keeping your website looking fantastic at all times—just as you would for your store window display.

 Did you know that approximately 70% of online shoppers abandon their shopping carts?
 This happens all the time.
 With so many distractions every day, it’s easy to see why.
 That means you, the fashion marketer, must devise strategies to remind these easily distracted shoppers of what is still in their cart.
 Set up a system to encourage these customers to complete their purchases.
 You can use an email marketing campaign, remarketing ads, or social reminders to do this.

 The fear of missing out (FOMO) is one of the most powerful things you can plug into to advertise your products.
 In order to do this, you can offer a 50% off sale.
 Alternatively, you can share intriguing offers such as free shipping or a surprise gift with each customer’s next purchase.